 There are a few ways to calculate thrust, but it is generally dependent on several factors, including propeller diameter and pitch, air density, velocity, and rotation speed (RPM), as demonstrated by this equation for dynamic propeller thrust:

-Based on this equation, there are a couple ways we can increase thrust: we can change the dimensions of the propeller, or we can increase the RPM.
+Based on this equation, derived by Electric Aircraft Guy, there are a couple ways we can increase thrust: we can change the dimensions of the propeller, or we can increase the RPM.
 This equation is quite generic.
 For a more accurate thrust, consider testing with a thrust stand.

 Since we are keeping our propellers constant, we will therefore have to increase the RPM.

 To increase the RPM, we have to draw more electrical power from the battery, specifically more voltage.

 Learn more: watch this video to see how voltage affects motor speed.

 Battery capacity is often expressed in Watt-hours (Wh).
 If you have a capacity of 70 Wh, you can draw 70 watts of power for 1 hour or 1 watt of power for 70 hours.